Video content is on the rise. Especially when it comes to promoting products to customers.

 Best for: Businesses looking to take their social videos to the next level.

-PicPlayPost is a simple app that allows you to create video collages.
+PicPlayPost is a simple iOS and Android video editor app that allows you to create video collages.
 This feature is perfect for creators looking to narrate a separate video clip.

 For example, fitness professional Melissa Made creates video collages to teach workout moves for her Instagram followers.
 In one video, she’ll demonstrate the move, and in the other video, she’ll describe it.